Best GPS trackers for kids tried and tested

 GPS tracking app

-Operation: Reliant on mobile phone signal and Wi-Fi, you may get slightly inaccurate readings as signals tend to go weak quite often.
+Operation: Reliant on mobile phone signal and Wi-Fi so you may get slightly inaccurate readings if there is a weak signal.
 Make sure you have a strong internet data service if you want to use tracking apps.

 Age suitability: More suited to parents of children who have a smartphone or device that connects to the Internet.
-However, there are several kids' watches and trackers that have limited browsing access.
-They can be used through 4G, and you can link them to certain parenting apps.
+There are several kids' watches and trackers that have limited browsing access.
+They can be used through 4G and you can link them to certain parenting apps.

 Subscriptions: Some apps want you to pay a monthly or yearly subscription fee to utilise additional features.